shriramdevanathan/UserProfile/README.md

 # About project

-I have separated the two Dockerfiles for both front and back end and hence two different images.
+I have separated the two Dockerfiles for both front and back end and hence two different docker images.
 This is for scalability in that front end and back end guys can function separately and do separate builds.
+But both images will be on the same instance.

 ## Backend
 - This is a simple light weight Spring Boot application in a Micro services ecosystem powered by Docker.
 - Please note that I have taken the liberty to implement the in-memory H2 database offered by Spring rather than storing in memory.
 - I have also integrated Swagger just to showcase functionality.
 The documentation may not be that comprehensive.
 It can be accessed from 192.168.99.100:8085/swagger-ui.html or localhost:8085/swagger-ui.html depending on how you deploy it.(explained later)
-- As per requirements, only admin user can read write update and delete users.
+- As per requirements, only admin user can read, write, update and delete users.

 ## Front end
 - Completely developed using Angular 5(latest), HTML5, typescript and node.js